 Whenever we barbecue ribs, we usually end up with a few leftovers.
-Even something as delicious as ribs can get tiring as a leftover, so I usually put the leftovers in other dishes to change it up a bit.
+Even something as delicious as ribs can get tiring as a leftover, so I usually put the leftovers in other dishes like pizza to change it up a bit.
 Yesterday, I tried them in pasta sauce, and it was delicious.

 (Courtesy Bernice Kim)